-If you’re worried about heart disease, you can easily spend thousands of dollars each year trying to prevent it, paying hand over fist for prescription medicines, shelves of healthy cookbooks, fitnessmachines for your home, and a gym membership.
+If you’re worried about heart disease, you can easily spend thousands of dollars each year trying to prevent it.
+Many people end up paying hand-over-fist for prescription medicines or spend money on shelves full of healthy cookbooks.
+They purchase fitness machines for their home and pricey gym memberships.

-Or maybe not.
-A number of recent studies suggest that you may already have a cheap and powerful weapon against heart attacks, strokes, and other heart disease conditions.
-It costs less than $2 and is sitting on your bathroom counter.
-It is none other than the humble toothbrush.
+What if you don’t have to?
+A number of recent studies suggest that you may already have a cheap and powerful weapon against heart attacks, strokes, and other cardiovascular disease conditions.
+This tool costs less than $5 and is sitting on your bathroom counter—your toothbrush.

-“There are a lot of studies that suggest that oral health, and gum disease in particular, are related to serious conditions like heart disease,” says periodontist Sally Cram, DDS, a spokeswoman for the American Dental Association.
+“There are a lot of studies that suggest that oral health and gum disease in particular are related to serious conditions like heart disease,” says periodontist Sally Cam, DDS, a spokeswoman for the American Dental Association.

 So can preventing periodontal disease, a disease of the gums and bone that support the teeth, with brushing and flossing prevent heart disease?

-The evidence isn’t clear yet, experts say, but it’s intriguing.
+The evidence isn’t clear yet, experts say, but it is intriguing.
 According to the American Academy of Periodontology, people with periodontal disease are almost twice as likely to have coronary artery disease (also called heart disease).
-And one study found that the presence of common problems in the mouth, including gum disease (gingivitis), cavities, and missing teeth, were as good at predicting heart disease as cholesterol levels.
+One study found that the presence of common problems in the mouth, including gum disease (gingivitis), cavities, and missing teeth, were as good at predicting heart disease as cholesterol levels.

 When it comes to the connection between periodontal disease and heart disease, epidemiologist Moise Desvarieux, MD, PhD, is used to dealing with skeptics.

-(Note: Not all plaque is alike.
-The plaques in your arteries have nothing to do with dental plaque your dental hygienist scrapes off your teeth.
-Dental plaque is a sticky residue of bacteria, acid, and food particles that can irritate your gums and eat away at tooth enamel.)
+Note: All plaque is not alike.
+The plaques in your arteries have nothing to do with the dental plaque that your dental hygienist scrapes off of your teeth.
+Dental plaque is a sticky residue of bacteria, acid, and food particles that can irritate your gums and eat away at tooth enamel.